Health & Fitness · D2C · United States

 Six levers, nine weeks, zero learning phase resets

 The approach was disciplined and sequential.
-Every week had a clear performance review, a specific optimisation action, and a decision framework for when to hold spend versus when to scale.
+Every week had a clear performance review, a specific optimization action, and a decision framework for when to hold spend versus when to scale.
 The result was nine consecutive weeks of improvement with no panic adjustments.

 Target ROAS Configuration by Campaign Type